 Millenium Plaza Development

 Slate Geotechnical Consultants completed a site response analysis to support the development of design acceleration response spectrum for the Millenium Plaza Development in San Salvador, El Salvador.
-The development consists of a mass excavation of six basement levels to a depth of about 22.6 meters (75 feet) below adjacent grades and the construction of three reinforced concrete buildings for residential apartments, office space, and a hotel with heights ranging between 10- to 30-stories.
+The development consist of a mass excavation of six basement levels to a depth of about 22.6 meters (75 feet) below adjacent grades.
+The development will include three reinforced concrete buildings for residential apartments, office space, and a hotel with heights ranging between 10- to 30-stories.
 In addition, a convention center, auditorium, and shopping center are planned as part of the development.

-Based on the results of the analysis, Slate provided recommendations for site class that best represents the expected ground motions at the project site and a comparison of the code-based spectrum and the response spectrum developed from the site response analysis.
+Based on the results of the analysis, Slate Geotechnical Consultants provided recommendations for site class that best represent the expected ground motions at the project site and a comparison of the code-based spectrum and the response spectrum developed from the site response analysis.
 The results of our analysis and recommendations provided the client and design team with seismic design criteria for the development.